 - What is the level of severity of my Xanax addiction?

 Rehab programs are personalized to address individual concerns.
-For example, you could move from an inpatient detox to residential treatment.
+For example, you could move from an inpatient detox to a residential detox.
 Then you could enter an outpatient program to keep on the road of recovery.
 If your Xanax misuse is at a low level, you may consider entering an outpatient detox and rehab program.
 It is best to talk with an addiction treatment specialist to weigh all your options.

 Professional treatment can keep you safe as you progress in the recovery journey.
 Take the first step today to begin a healthy sober life.